-The chapters in WEITG provide information on the types of estate planning in each jurisdiction, including sections on who is liable; domicile; residence; types of transfer; rates; payment dates and filing procedures; inheritance and gift taxes; sourcing of income; private purpose funds; exemptions and reliefs; gifts; pre-owned assets charges; valuations; trusts and foundations; settlements; succession; statutory and forced heirship; matrimonial regimes; testamentary documents and intestacy rules; and estate tax treaty partners.
-A new feature in the 2015 edition is the "At-a-glance" table on page 378 that highlights inheritance and gifts taxes in all 39 jurisdictions and territories.
+The chapters in the WEITG provide information on the taxation of accumulation and transfer of wealth (e.g., by gift, trust, bequest or inheritance) in each jurisdiction, including sections on who is liable, domicile, residence, types of transfers, rates, payment dates and filing procedures, inheritance and gift taxes, sourcing of income, private purpose funds, exemptions and reliefs, gifts, pre-owned assets charges, valuations, trusts and foundations, settlements, succession, statutory and forced heirship, matrimonial regimes, testamentary documents and intestacy rules, and estate tax treaty partners.
+The "Inheritance and gift taxes at a glance" table on page 378 highlights inheritance and gift taxes in all 37 jurisdictions and territories.